 Not being able to fully cover the costs is certainly a reason not to get another dog.

-Be ready to double everything you’re currently spending on your dog now the moment (and even before) you bring your second dog home.
+Be ready to double everything you’re currently spending on your dog now the moment you bring your second dog home. (and even before in many cases)

 Supplies, crates, beds, food, vet bills, insurance, toys, and the list doesn’t stop there!